Terms & Conditions

 • Online access (non-cancellable; no refunds).
 Once we issue Account credentials or enable access to any Digital Content (including the Learning Portal, links or downloads), that online element is deemed delivered and is non-cancellable.
 No refunds are available in any circumstances except as expressly provided under clause 14 (Force Majeure).

 • Hybrid Courses.
-For Courses that include both online and Practical elements, the online element is non-cancellable once access is issued under clause 7.1.
+For Courses that include both online and Practical Course sessions, the online element is non-cancellable once access is issued under clause 1.
 No refunds are available for any element except as expressly provided under clause 14 (Force Majeure).
-The Practical element is governed by clauses 3 –7.12.
+The Practical Course element is governed by clauses 7.3–7.12 and the Schedule.

-• Cancelling a practical session or a Practical Course (no refunds; 100% payable).
-If you cancel a practical session, or cancel all remaining practical sessions in a Course, no refunds are available in any circumstances except as expressly provided under clause 14 (Force Majeure), and 100% of the relevant price is payable (the full session/day price for a single-session cancellation, or the total remaining Practical Fees for a whole-course cancellation).
+• Cancelling a Practical Course session or a Practical Course (no refunds; 100% payable).
+If you cancel a Practical Course session, or cancel all remaining sessions in a Practical Course, no refunds are available in any circumstances except as expressly provided under clause 14 (Force Majeure), and 100% of the relevant price is payable (the full session/day price for a single-session cancellation, or the total remaining Practical Fees for a whole-course cancellation).
 Any amounts already paid are retained.
 If you have paid less than 100%, you must pay the shortfall immediately.

-• Rescheduling a single practical session (fees; no refunds).
-Subject to availability, you may request to move a ractical session to a later date for the same Course.
+• Rescheduling a single Practical Course session (fees; no refunds).
+Subject to availability, you may request to move a Practical Course session to a later date for the same Course.
 No refunds are available in any circumstances except as expressly provided under clause 14 (Force Majeure).
-The following rescheduling fees apply (measured to the scheduled start time of the session) and are payable at the time of the request:
+The applicable rescheduling fee, notice requirements and any related conditions are as set out in the Schedule and are payable at the time of the request.

-• Whole-course reschedule (non-Level 7; practical only).
-Where you request to move all remaining practical sessions in a Course to a later cohort/run, this is subject to cohort capacity, timetable and Tutor/venue availability.
+• Whole-course reschedule (non-Level 7; Practical Courses only).
+Where you request to move all remaining sessions in a Practical Course to a later cohort or run, this is subject to cohort capacity, timetable and Tutor/venue availability.
 We will offer one alternative run/date pattern at our discretion.
-Reschedule fees (calculated on the remaining Practical Fees at the time of request) apply as follows:
+The applicable rescheduling fee, notice requirements and any related conditions are as set out in the Schedule.
+Any Digital Content already issued remains non-cancellable under clause 1.

 • Requests and method.
 All cancellation and reschedule requests must be made in writing by email to the contact specified in the Booking Confirmation.
 The notice period is measured to the scheduled start time of the relevant session, or to the start time of the first remaining session for a whole-course reschedule.
 Fees and any shortfalls are due when requested.

-• You may propose a Substitute Delegate if: (a) they meet entry/eligibility criteria and complete onboarding (including the Registration Form) to our satisfaction; (b) we receive the request at least three (3) Business Days before the first affected date; (c) the Substitute (or you) pays in full for the affected session(s) or remaining Course, as applicable, and pays the £150 administration fee before the first affected date; and (d) we approve in writing.
-Where approved, the otherwise-applicable 100% late reschedule fee for the affected date(s) under clause 7.4.3 is waived.
+• You may propose a Substitute Delegate if: (a) they meet entry/eligibility criteria and complete onboarding (including the Registration Form) to our satisfaction; (b) we receive the request at least three (3) Business Days before the first affected date; (c) the Substitute (or you) pays in full for the affected session(s) or remaining Course, as applicable, and pays the applicable administration fee set out in the Schedule before the first affected date; and (d) we approve in writing.
+Where approved, the otherwise-applicable late rescheduling charge identified in the Schedule for the affected date(s) is waived.
 Digital elements already issued remain non-cancellable; no refunds are available.

 • Our changes.
 We may cancel, relocate or amend a Course (including venue, Tutor, timing or content) for operational reasons or due to a Force Majeure Event.
 If we cancel a Practical Course session, we will offer either: (a) an alternative date at no additional charge; or (b) a credit against a future date/course.
 We are not liable for travel, accommodation, parking or incidental costs.

 • Late arrival and punctuality.
 Sessions start promptly.
-If a Delegate arrives more than 45 minutes after the scheduled start, we may refuse entry to avoid disruption; the session will be treated as a no-show and the applicable charge will be due.
+If a Delegate arrives more than 45 minutes after the scheduled start, we may refuse entry to avoid disruption; the session will be treated as a no-show and the applicable charge under these Terms and the Schedule will be due.

 • No partial refunds and no entitlement arising from dissatisfaction.
-Once a session commences, no partial refund is available for late arrival, early departure or partial attendance.
-Dissatisfaction with any element of the Course (including content, teaching style, Tutor, venue, Model Patients, platform or structure) does not entitle you to a refund or reschedule beyond the rights set out in this clause 7.
+Once a session has commenced, no refund, credit or reduction in Fees is available by reason of late arrival, early departure or partial attendance.
+Dissatisfaction with any element of the Course (including content, teaching style, Tutor, venue, Model Patients, platform or structure) does not entitle you to a refund or reschedule beyond the rights expressly set out in these Terms.

 8. LEVEL 7 COURSE – SPECIAL TERMS